 Other Applications For Comfrey Leaf

-The good aspect of comfrey is that it is a prolific grower it is possible to pick leaves repeatedly throughout the year and continue to grow.
-To mulch, you simply cut off a significant quantity of leaves, then cut it into pieces.
+The remarkable aspect of comfrey is that it is a prolific grower.
+It is possible to pick leaves repeatedly throughout the year and continue to grow.
+To mulch, you cut off a significant quantity of leaves, then cut them into pieces.

-Put it around the plant that you would like to mulch, and then water it well.
+Put it around the plant you want to mulch, then water it well.
 Then let it rot, and then feed the plants.
 It shouldn’t be as smelly as tea.

-Comfrey leaves can be a great alternative to manure from animals to start the compost heap.
+Comfrey leaves can be a great alternative to animal manure to start the compost heap.
 Include layers of comfrey leaf to serve as a biological activator.
-It can help get the compost moving because of the high levels of nitrogen.
+It can help get the compost moving because of the high nitrogen levels.